anuragvohraec/bloc-them/README.md

 ### **BlocBuilder<B extends Bloc<S\>, S\>**: where S is state and B is Bloc implementation
-This class is to do the actual building of a **[webcomponent](https://developer.mozilla.org/en-US/docs/Web/Web_Components)**.
+This class do the actual building of a **[webcomponent](https://developer.mozilla.org/en-US/docs/Web/Web_Components)**.
 It has a builder method which can be used to return TemplateResult objects returned by [lit-html](https://lit-html.polymer-project.org/).
 ```ts

 export class CounterBlocBuilder extends BlocBuilder{